Actindo-AG/Documentation/Cloudinary/Overview/01_General.md

 The Actindo *Cloudinary* module offers the following benefits:

-- simple upload of media files from *PIM* to Cloudinary
+- Simple upload of media files from *PIM* to Cloudinary
-- simple import of media files from Cloudinary to *PIM*
+- Simple import of media files from Cloudinary to *PIM*
-- integration of media file transformations
+- Integration of media file transformations
-- setup of multiple connections
+- Setup of multiple connections
-- meta data management via Actindo
+- Metadata management via Actindo

 ## Prerequisites